 * Nearly the entire month of June was spent with multiple trips to Lowe’s to pick out faucets, fans, lighting, and other items.
-I spend my weekends there and many more hours than I can count pricing out options and determining what I did or did not want.
+I spent my weekends there, and many more hours than I can count, pricing out options and determining what I did or did not want.

 * By the end of June, I had the upstairs bathroom epoxied which saved me thousands.
 (More on that later)

 * Early July, my cabinets and countertops were picked out for the kitchen and upstairs bathroom.

 * Mid-July, construction began to demo every room and begin the renovation.